aymenebahous/mohamedaymenebahous/README.md

 # 💫 About Me:
 Hello, I'm Mohamed Aymene.
 Welcome to my GitHub profile!
-I'm a full-stack developer with academic experience building web applications, mobile apps, and desktop software.
+I'm a full-stack developer with academic experience building web applications, and desktop software.
 I enjoy learning new technologies and solving complex problems.
 Feel free to check out my projects and reach out if you want to collaborate.<br>

 ## 🌐 Socials: